-As long as ART-mediated viral suppression is maintained, peripheral blood CD4 cell counts in most HIVinfected individuals will continue to increase for at least a decade.
-The rate of CD4 cell recovery is typically most rapid in the first 3 months of suppressive ART, followed by more gradual increases over time.2-4 If ARTmediated viral suppression is maintained, most individuals will eventually recover CD4 counts in the normal range (>500 cells /mm); however, approximately 15% to 20% of individuals who initiate ART at very low CD4 counts (<200 cells/mm) may plateau at abnormally low CD4 cell counts.3-5 Early initiation of ART in recently HIV-infected individuals likely provides the best opportunity for maximal CD4 cell recovery.
+As long as ART-mediated viral suppression is maintained, peripheral blood CD4 cell counts in most HIV-infected individuals will continue to increase for at least a decade.
+The rate of CD4 cell recovery is typically most rapid in the first 3 months of suppressive ART, followed by more gradual increases over time.2-4 If ART-mediated viral suppression is maintained, most individuals will eventually recover CD4 counts in the normal range (>500 cells/mm3); however, approximately 15% to 20% of individuals who initiate ART at very low CD4 counts (<200 cells/mm3) may plateau at abnormally low CD4 cell counts.3-5 Early initiation of ART in recently HIV-infected individuals likely provides the best opportunity for maximal CD4 cell recovery.6

 Persistently low CD4 cell counts despite ART-mediated viral suppression are associated with increased risk of morbidity and mortality.
-For example, HIV-infected individuals with CD4 counts <200 cells/mm despite at least 3 years of suppressive ART had a 2.6-fold greater risk of mortality than those with higher CD4 cell counts.
-Lower CD4 cell counts during ART-mediated viral suppression are associated with an increased risk ne of non-AIDS morbidity and mortality,8-11 including cardiovascular disease, osteoporosis and fractures, liver disease, and infection-related cancers.
-The prognostic importance of higher CD4 cell counts likely spans all ranges of CD4 cell counts, though incremental benefits are harder to discern once CD4 counts increase to >500 cells/mm.
+For example, HIV-infected individuals with CD4 counts <200 cells/mm3 despite at least 3 years of suppressive ART had a 2.6-fold greater risk of mortality than those with higher CD4 cell counts.
+Lower CD4 cell counts during ART-mediated viral suppression are associated with an increased risk of non-AIDS morbidity and mortality,8-11 including cardiovascular disease,12 osteoporosis and fractures,13 liver disease,14 and infection-related cancers.15 The prognostic importance of higher CD4 cell counts likely spans all ranges of CD4 cell counts, though incremental benefits are harder to discern once CD4 counts increase to >500 cells/mm3.16